 Instructions

-- Add the wet ingredients into your blender (tahini, olive oil, half of the water, and lemon juice) and then on top add the chickpeas, garlic cloves, and spices.
+- Add the wet ingredients into a blender or food processor (tahini, olive oil, half of the water, and lemon juice), and then place the solid ingredients (chickpeas, garlic cloves, and spices) on top.

-- Stop when your hummus is as creamy as you wish, and taste for salt, cumin, and garlic.
-Adjust if necessary.
+- Adjust the salt, cumin, and garlic to taste.
 Remember you will add a bit more salt with the topping.

-- Plate the hummus and on top add a couple of tablespoons of pine nuts, a healthy drizzle (about 2 tbsp) of olive oil, a dusting of paprika, and sea salt flakes.
-Enjoy with bread, crackers, or raw veggies.
+- Spread the hummus in a serving dish and garnish with the toasted pine nuts, a healthy drizzle of olive oil, a dusting of paprika, and sea salt flakes.
+Enjoy with bread, crackers, or raw veggies!

 Notes